FM2233/from-patterns-to-reasoning/README.md

   Dave, Akshay J. and Nguyen, Tat Nghia and Vilim, Richard B.. [[Paper](http://arxiv.org/abs/2402.06695)]

+- **Using SHAP Values and Machine Learning to Understand Trends in the Transient Stability Limit.** `IEEE Transactions on Power Systems` `2023`

+  Hamilton, Robert I and Papadopoulos, Panagiotis N.

-- **An Interpretable Approach Using Hybrid Graph Networks and Explainable AI for Intelligent Diagnosis Recommendations in Chronic Disease Care.** `Online` `2024`
+- **An Interpretable Approach Using Hybrid Graph Networks and Explainable AI for Intelligent Diagnosis Recommendations in Chronic Disease Care.** `Biomedical Signal Processing and Control` `2024`

   Huang, Mengxing and Zhang, Xiu Shi and Bhatti, Uzair Aslam and Wu, YuanYuan and Zhang, Yu and Yasin Ghadi, Yazeed. [[Paper](https://www.sciencedirect.com/science/article/pii/S1746809423013460)]

-- **Variational Attention-Based Interpretable Transformer Network for Rotary Machine Fault Diagnosis.** `IEEE` `2024`
+- **Variational Attention-Based Interpretable Transformer Network for Rotary Machine Fault Diagnosis.** `IEEE Transactions on Neural Networks and Learning Systems` `2024`

   Li, Yasong and Zhou, Zheng and Sun, Chuang and Chen, Xuefeng and Yan, Ruqiang. [[Paper](https://ieeexplore.ieee.org/abstract/document/9887963)]